tf-encrypted/tf-encrypted/README.md

 ## Known limitations

 - Elements of TensorFlow's networking subsystem does not appear to be sufficiently hardened against malicious users.
 Proxies or other means of access filtering may be sufficient to mitigate this.
-- The pseudo-random generators provided in TensorFlow are not cryptographically strong.
-Custom ops could easily be used to remedy this.

 # Contributing